 Bringing ideas to life.

-Each year 5-10 finalists in the Open category of the Biomimicry Global Design Challenge are invited to participate in the Biomimicry Accelerator program.
+Each year 5-10 finalists in the Biomimicry Global Design Challenge are invited to participate in the Biomimicry Launchpad program.

-Designed to help biomimetic solutions advance beyond the concept stage, the Biomimicry Accelerator is an intensive year-long program during which teams continue to develop their design concepts and market strategy utilizing business training, mentorship, and legal support provided by the Institute and its partners.
-At the end of each Accelerator, one team is awarded the $100,000 Ray of Hope Prize®, endowed by the Ray C. Anderson Foundation.
+Designed to help biomimetic solutions advance beyond the concept stage, the Biomimicry Launchpad is an intensive year-long program.
+During two stages, teams continue to develop their design concepts and market strategy utilizing business training, mentorship, and legal support provided by the Institute and its partners.
+At the end of each Launchpad cycle, one team is awarded the $100,000 Ray of Hope Prize®, endowed by the Ray C. Anderson Foundation.

 US, Germany, Croatia | $100,000 Ray of Hope